 While looking for some Poland city breaks, one of the cheapest options was Lublin.
 I had never been to the Eastern part of Poland before and I liked the idea of exploring a new city that I knew very little about.
 My expectations were low, but I ended up loving my time in Lublin.
 It’s the best city in Poland and its old town is just as scenic as those of more famous Krakow or Gdansk.

 The narrow alleys full of colorful merchant houses show the rich history of the city.
 It is a joy to just wander around here.
 Lublin can easily keep you busy for a day or two.
-Besides the old town there are some beautiful churches and interesting museums.
-One of my highlights was walking up to castle hill from where you have a great view over town.
+Besides the old town, there are some beautiful churches and interesting museums.
+One of my highlights was walking up to castle hill from where you have a great view over the town.

 A sobering experience is a visit to the Majdanek State museum just outside of Lublin.
 This will remind you of the darker side of Lublin’s past.
 It once had a large and thriving Jewish community, many of whom lost their lives at the Majdanek camp in the Second World war.
 The Lublin Tourism board has set out an independent walking tour along the Jewish heritage that is left in the city.